-GOP Idaho lawmakers aim to defund party’s attorney general
+In Idaho, Republican lawmakers aim to defund state’s GOP attorney general

-BOISE, Idaho (AP) — When the Texas attorney general sued to invalidate Joe Biden’s presidential victory in some states despite no evidence of widespread fraud, many said it had no chance.
+BOISE, Idaho — When the Texas attorney general sued to invalidate Joe Biden’s presidential victory in some states despite no evidence of widespread fraud, many said it had no chance.

 But among Republicans, particularly in ultra-conservative Idaho, it was a fealty test to Donald Trump, and nearly every top-level Republican in Idaho indicated their support.
 The exception?
 Attorney General Lawrence Wasden, who declined to join 17 other GOP attorneys general in the legal action in December.
 He cited his respect for states rights and said he wouldn’t appreciate others meddling in Idaho elections.